CITY COMMISSIONER DR.

 it became a reality, and the park was later named in Lowry's honor.

-Lowry wasn't a City Commissioner in 1918, nor did he hold any position
+Lowry wasn't a City Commissioner in 1918, nor did he even hold any position

 in city government at this time.
 In fact, the commission form of

-city government didn't start until 1921 and he wasn't a commissioner
+city government was not adopted until a Nov.
+1921 election and he wasn't a commissioner

 variations of this story say he donated the land for the purpose of